What: Swell Investing

 Final, Final Verdict (update Oct 26, 2018)

-If you are ready to invest or want to diversify your portfolio, open an account with Swell Investing and get a $50 bonus.
-This is an affiliate, see Disclosures for details.
+If you are ready to invest or want to diversify your portfolio, open an account with Swell Investing and start your financial independence journey with the planet in mind.
+This is an affiliate link, see Disclosures for details.
 This means I’ll get a small commission for referring you which keeps this site running.

 Take a look at the Swell Portfolios and you may notice some names you don’t recognize.
 That’s OK!
 This is actually good.
 The stock market is made up of many companies, some are small and your investment provides capital for them to grow.
 So even though the likes of Apple and Google get all of the media attention, they probably don’t need your investment to keep growing.